abdulmoizhussain/abdulmoizhussain/README.md

 [File Server - CLI Tool](https://github.com/abdulmoizhussain/file-server): A very simple file server, to serve static files on local network.
 Just download and launch the .exe file and it will start a file-server on port 99, with all the files in the directory in which you placed the EXE.
 You can define your own port too.

+[chrome-media-shortcuts - Google Chrome Extension](https://github.com/abdulmoizhussain/chrome-media-shortcuts): To be able to pause, forward & backward the media being played in google chrome with global hot-keys (even when google chrome is in minimized)

 [PhreshPlayer - Desktop App](https://github.com/abdulmoizhussain/PhreshPlayer): The media-player will skip unwanted/inappropriate scenes (manually defined in a .skip file) during a movie playback.
 So, everytime user won't have to stay attentive for a scene to come then forward/skip that scene manually.

 [Key Functions - Desktop App - Built on ElectronJS](https://github.com/abdulmoizhussain/key-functions-electron): Wanna remove cursor from front while typing? or maintain a persistent history of your clipboard, larger than Windows10 does? or clean special characters from the text on clipboard? or control volume with a shortcut key?
 Download it then..